cedar-policy/rfcs/text/0019-stricter-validation.md

 ## Alternatives

 The proposal is, we believe, the minimal change to make strict mode self-contained, but not too different from what was there before.
 It also should not result in pervasive changes to the existing code.
 Alternative designs we considered (e.g., allowing more permissive mode features in strict mode) would be more invasive.

+## Updates

+* 2023-11-07: The original text said that the handling of unspecified entities needed to be adjusted.
+However, although released implementations of Cedar type unspecified entities as `AnyEntity`, `==` and `in` expressions involving unspecified entities are typed as `False` (rather than `Bool`).
+This provides the same behavior as using a special `Unspecified` type, as originally proposed in this RFC.